top of page

 PhD Student

 Sophia studies human-wildlife interaction mitigation and conservation practices.
-Her dissertation research focuses on manatee distributions, human-manatee interactions, and the use of citizen science for conservation in the northern Gulf of Mexico.
+Her dissertation research focuses on manatee distributions, human-manatee interactions, and the use of citizen science for conservation in the northern Gulf of America.
 Sophia received her BS in Marine Science and Biology from the University of Miami and her MS in Biology from Western Kentucky University.
 Sophia is co-advised by Dr. Ruth H. Carmichael.
 If Sophia was a marine organism she would be a harbor seal!

 PXL_20250723_180020933.MP~2 - Sarah Wraight.jpg